nicholaswilde/recipes/docs/sauces/cashew-chipotle-ranch-dressing.md

 ### Step 1

 Soak raw cashews in hot water for 30 minutes.
+Mix almond mil and lemon juice.
+Set aside for 30 minutes.

 ### Step 2